kubauth/kubauth-doc/docs/40-applications-integration/120-harbor.md

             }
     ```

+> `https://kubauth.ingress.kubo6.mbp` must be replaced by the Kubauth entry point of your installation.

 ## Admin rights

-To grant admin rights to a user, just add it to the groups we have defined as `oidc_admin_group` in the configuration:
+To grant admin rights to a user, just add it to the groups we have defined as `oidc_admin_group` (here `harbor-admins`) in the configuration, by creating a new `GroupBinding`:

 ``` { .bash .copy }
 kubectl apply -f - <<EOF